-The following lecturers will give workshops during the WCM Summer School 2017 :
+The following lecturers are participating in the WCM Summer School:

-- Prof.dr.
+- Prof.dr.ing.
 Willem van Groenendaal (University of Tilburg)

 - Prof.dr.ir.
-Tiedo Tinga (Dutch Defence Academy / University of Twente)
+Tiedo Tinga (Defence Academy / University of Twente)

 Henk Akkermans holds the chair on Supply Network Dynamics at Tilburg University, Tilburg School of Economics and Management and is the Director of World Class Maintenance.
 His research in maintenance focuses on how to organize effective outsourcing arrangements in maintenance settings, on how to organize effective processing of sensor data in Condition-Based Maintenance settings and on improving behavioral decision-making in dynamically complex maintenance settings.
 His academic background is in information management (TiU) and industrial engineering (TUe).